iomesh/docs/docs/volume-operations/setup-storageclass.md

 ### Viewing Default StorageClass

-`iomesh-csi-driver` is a volume plug-in running in the Kubernetes cluster and is used for provisioning persistent volumes of IOMesh.
-When IOMesh is installed, `iomesh-csi-driver` as a default StorageClass will be created.
-You can configure its parameters as below.
-Note that it cannot be modified once you have complete the configuration.
+`iomesh-csi-driver` is a volume plug-in running in the Kubernetes cluster and is used for provisioning IOMesh persistent volumes.
+It is created as the default StorageClass when IOMesh is installed and deployed and cannot be configured once created.

 | Parameter| Default | Description|
 | ----- | ----- | ---------- |